 Refer to the IxChariot User Guide for more information about encrypting setup data.

 Note: The encrypted setup flows feature is available in IxChariot release 6.30 and higher.
-Note that both the IxChariot Console and the IxChariot Performance Endpoints must be running a supported release level (6.30 or higher) for full feature support.
+Both the IxChariot Console and the IxChariot Performance Endpoints must be running a supported release level (6.30 or higher) for full feature support.